-Pieter Bohen is an organizational consultant who recently finished a ten-year term as Executive Director/President of the Farm & Wilderness Foundation.
-Prior to that, he served as Vice President of Stewardship at Forterra, a regional land trust based in Seattle; as co-founder of the Green Seattle Partnership and Green Cities programs; and as founding Program Director of EarthCorps, an international Conservation Corps.
+Pieter Bohen is an organizational consultant whose primary role is serving as the Executive Director of The Cotyledon Fund, a philanthropic fund focused on climate change resilience.
+Prior to that, he served as President of the Farm & Wilderness Foundation; Vice President of Stewardship at Forterra, a regional land trust based in Seattle; co-founder of the Green Seattle Partnership and Green Cities programs; and founding Program Director of EarthCorps, an international Conservation Corps.
 He lives in Woodstock with his three children.

 Heidi Chamberlain is a Managing Director at Stifel Financial in New York.
 She received her BS at the University of Vermont, majoring in Environmental Studies and minoring in Political Science and Economics.
 Heidi divides her time between New York City and Manchester, where she lives with her husband, step-son Duncan, their daughter Delilah and her dogs.
 Heidi has been active in nonprofit and community development work and serves on the board of unpluggedvt.com.
 Heidi enjoys traveling, hiking, gardening, and cooking.